 - seem to hold off passing a stool for as long as possible

-- pass small amounts of liquid stool into their underwear (known as fecal incontinence).
+- pass small amounts of liquid stool into their underwear (known as faecal incontinence).

-Children can develop constipation when there is a change to their routine or a significant event in their life (e.g. starting daycare/kindergarten/school, toilet training or the arrival of a new sibling).
+Children can develop constipation when there is a change to their routine or a significant event in their life (e.g. starting day care, kindergarten or school, toilet training or the arrival of a new sibling).

 Sometimes children that seem to be “straining” to pass a stool are really trying to stop the stool from passing.

 How is it diagnosed?